-NAHBGreen is helping builders, remodelers, developers and home owners/buyers build and understand high performance construction and development.
-The suite of services provides a comprehensive set of educational resources, advocacy tools, a credible green standard, and referrals to a national green home certification system by the NAHB Research Center, a qualified and independent third party.
+NAHBGreen is helping builders, remodelers, developers and home owners/buyers build and understand high-performance construction and development.
+The suite of services provides a comprehensive set of educational resources, advocacy tools, a credible green standard, and referrals to a national green home certification system by the Home Innovation Research Labs, a qualified and independent third party.
 Collectively, these offerings help builders, remodelers and developers anywhere build green.

 While some of the impetus to build green is being dictated by policymakers, increased awareness among home buyers is also driving the growth in this sector.
 Accordingly, NAHBGreen helps prepare the industry by educating and credentialing building professionals, developing measurements for green building, and advocating at the national level for credible, voluntary, and market-sensitive green building initiatives.

-The foremost green rating system for residential construction in the United States, the ICC 700 National Green Building Standard can be used for rating new and remodeled single- and multifamily buildings as well as residential subdivisions.
+The foremost green rating system for residential construction in the United States, the NGBS can be used for rating new and remodeled single- and multifamily buildings as well as residential subdivisions.
 It is the first and only such residential green rating system to have earned the approval of the American National Standards Institute.

 Green Building Advocacy